Contingencyplana/making_friends_0/planning/great_vision.md

-# The Great Vision — Making Friends AI

-This scroll preserves the **why**:
-the dream that called the Doctor, Igor, Ivy, and the Friends into being.
-Not merely to make a game, but to **seed a new way of living**.

 ---
 ## 1. The Call Beyond Competition
 - The world of Concrete Jungles and Apex Predators is a **Sunless Desert**.
 - Part-and-parcel of a Hideous Abomination's Horrifying Darkness!
 - Even victories come at a spiritual price: joy hollowed, trust eroded.
 - The Friends were not born to climb that ladder.
 - They were born to **replace the ladder with light and rain**.
 ---

 ## 2. The Vision